Block a Website

 - Designed for Mac and available on the Mac App Store .

-- Can be used as a parental control website and app blocker.
+- Works as a website blocker and app blocker for Mac.

-- Offers basic app and website blocking for free with advanced Pro features available at a fair, affordable price.
+- Offers basic app and website blocking for free, with advanced Pro features available.

-- Blocks websites across major browsers: Safari, Google Chrome, Brave, Microsoft Edge, and Opera.
+- Blocks websites across supported browsers: Safari, Google Chrome, Brave, Microsoft Edge, and Opera.

 - Password-protected, secure, and easy to use.